-The memory foam definitely adds contour, but it doesn’t feel like the memory foam you may be used to.
+The memory foam definitely adds contour, but it doesn’t feel like any memory foam that you may be used to.
 If you’re looking for a memory foam product that accentuates that sinking feeling, you may be a little disappointed.
 While there are several layers of memory foam, they are all relatively thin in relation to the coil unit.
 Combined with the quick-response latex, this is better suited for shoppers who want to avoid sinkage without compromising contour.

 Firmness and Sinkage Expectations

 To make this a little more clear, I’ll demonstrate how it measures up to standard medium-firm products.
-Of the medium mattresses I’ve tried out, I sink in about 6 ½ inches standing upright.
-You’ll notice when I stand on the top and bottom of the DreamCloud, I sink in about 6 inches.
+Of the medium mattresses I’ve tried, I sink in about 6 ½ inches standing upright.
+You’ll notice that when I stand on the top and bottom of the DreamCloud, I sink in about 6 inches.
 In the middle, sinkage is around 6 ½ inches.
 The slightly deeper sinkage in the middle reflects the mattress zoning, and it allows more give in the heavier areas of the body.
 Based on these numbers, this product is a little firmer than a medium, so I’d agree with their 6/10 rating.

 Motion Transfer Reduction